 An emphasis is placed on preparing students for jobs that are traditionally among the highest paid technical positions.
 Penn State Electrical Engineering Technology graduates are recruited annually by Fortune 500 companies.
 Surveys show that starting salaries for Penn State EET associate degree graduates range from $38,500 to $70,000.

 Penn State is nationally recognized as a leader in engineering technology education.
-The Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.ABET.org.
+The Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Electrical and Electronics Engineering Technology Program Criteria.
 This is valuable because many employers require graduation from an ABET-accredited program.

 Electrical Engineering Technology associate degree graduates may continue to obtain a bachelor of science degree in Electro-Mechanical Engineering Technology at Penn State Fayette or at Penn State New Kensington or Electrical Engineering Technology at either Penn State Harrisburg or Penn State Erie, after satisfying the enrollment prerequisites.